What is a Story Circle?

 Story Circles are opportunities for small groups of people to gather together to listen and share thoughts and stories related to a common theme.
 No preparation is necessary and each participant has the option to share or simply listen to others.
 Story Circles aren’t about performing.
 Rather, the purpose is to listen and connect.

-Educator and Community Member Story Circles are Story Circles hosted specifically for Educators and/or Community Members.
+Educator and Community Member Story Circles are Story Circles hosted specifically for Educators and/or Community Members by youth.
 The participants may not know each other or they may be a group that collaborates (through work or community) in other ways.
 Learn more about or register for Educator & Community Member Story Circles here.

 Youth Story Circles are Story Circles hosted specifically for youth by youth facilitators.
 The participants may not know each other or they may be a group that collaborates (through work, school, or community groups) in other ways.